Progression and Accredited Courses In Art & Design 2018-2019

 Enrol on a course that will help you to further develop your interests, talents and skills in the visual arts.

-Complete an application form and we can find the right course for you.
+Complete the short application form, come to an informal interview with some examples of your art work to show the tutors and we can find the right course for you.

 Level 2 —Pre-Foundation in Art and Design